Ongoing requirements & progress monitoring schemes

 1. Supervisory Meeting Reports

 The importance of having regular meetings with your supervisor(s) to discuss your progress cannot be over emphasised.
-You are required to have at least nine documented meetings with your supervisor per annum and at least 6 of these meetings should be with both supervisors.
-These meetings should be spaced out evenly across the year, and the maximum time between meetings should not normally exceed six weeks.
+You are required to have at least 12 documented meetings with your supervisor per annum and at least 6 of these meetings should be with both supervisors.
+These meetings should take place at least once per month, with a supervisory meeting report being completed every month.
 You will receive email reminders about these meetings, but it will be your responsibility to contact your supervisor(s) to arrange the meeting.
 You and your supervisor(s) should complete the supervisory meeting report form which is available to complete and submit in PebblePad.
 Writing up students should also complete the relevant form in PebblePad.
 Copies should be retained of any completed forms as a record of these meetings.
 Your submitted supervisory meeting report form submitted to the SMR workspace in PebblePad is shared with both your Primary and Secondary Supervisors, along with relevant PGR Leads.

 2. Personal Tutor Reports